-LESLIE: Now we’ve got Elizabeth in Idaho who’s dealing with some siding that’s coming apart.
+LESLIE: Now we’ve got Elizabeth in Idaho who’s dealing with some cracks in composite siding.
 Tell us about it.

 ELIZABETH: So I have a 1970-built house and with composite siding on the entire house.
 But on the west side – where it gets most of the weather, the heat and the rain and wind and so forth – the horizontal siding has split where the siding joins themselves and has spread open as much as a ¼- to ½-inch.

-TOM: Was it just in one area or is it all over the place?
+TOM: Were the cracks in composite siding just in one area or are they all over the place?

 ELIZABETH: It’s mostly on the west side of the house that gets the brunt of the weather.